cotarr/cert-numeric-ip/README.md

 ```

 The x509 command will display the certificate contents, you should check
-that the Organization name appears correctly.
+that the organization name appears correctly.
 You should also
 note the expiration date.
 You will need to generate
 new certificates before it expires.